mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-21"></a>
 [Back to top](#top)
 ## NY-21 -- Rep. Elise Stefanik (R)
+### Committees
+Elise Stefanik is the #7 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $701,000.00 in SC HEP grants.